Karen Joy Fowler: Writing career

 Fowler's first novel, Sarah Canary (1991), was published to critical acclaim.
 The novel involves a group of people in the Pacific Northwest alienated by nineteenth century America experiencing a peculiar kind of first contact in 1873.
 One character is Chinese American, another putatively mentally ill, a third a feminist, and lastly Sarah herself, a mysterious woman who is actually an extraterrestrial.
 Fowler meant for Sarah Canary to "read like a science fiction novel to a science fiction reader" and "like a mainstream novel to a mainstream reader."
-Fowler's intentions were to leave room for the readers' own interpretation of the text.
+Fowler's intention was to leave room for the readers' own interpretation of the text.

-James Tiptree, Jr. Award
+Otherwise Award

 Fowler collaborated with Pat Murphy to found the James Tiptree, Jr. Award in 1991, a literary prize for science fiction or fantasy that "expands or explores our understanding of gender."
-The prize is named for science fiction author Alice Sheldon who wrote under the pen name James Tiptree Jr. The award's main focus is to recognize the authors, male or female, who challenge and reflect shifting gender roles.
+The prize was named for science fiction author Alice Sheldon who wrote under the pen name James Tiptree Jr. The award's main focus is to recognize the authors, male or female, who challenge and reflect shifting gender roles.
+In 2019 it was renamed the Otherwise Award.